viniciuspiccoli/simulationQP934.jl/README.md

 total_ener     =  utotal(box, data, fatm, natm, nc)

 ```
-To start a simulation it is required create a MDinput data structure and use the function md().
+To start the simulation is necessary to create an MDinput data structure and use the function md().
 A file traj.xyz will be written during the simulation.

 ```